thedansimonson/spyts/README.md

 ## Setup

-Migrated from Python 2 to 3.
+You can now use Python 2 or 3.
 There shouldn't be anything too sensitive to any specific version now unless tweepy throws a fit.

 Install tweepy: http://www.tweepy.org/